KEEPING YOUR BABY SAFE

 Controlled simply and quickly from the driver’s seat, it ensures full control of the vehicle at all times, avoiding an increased potential for accidents on today’s busy roads.

-Developed for 0-4 years old, it is the first car seat of its kind to help address the problem of the ‘Head flopped forward’ position, which can occur while driving as a child sleeps.
+Developed for 0-4 years old, it is the first car seat of its kind to address the problem of the ‘Head flopped forward’ position, which can occur while driving as a child sleeps.

 The manual rotation feature reduces awkward positioning for placing a child in the seat, preventing back problems for parents as the child grows older.